 17. Will I be able to use past course discussion board postings as evidentiary items?
 Ultimately what constitutes acceptable evidence depends on your advisor, but it seems reasonable to summarize your contribution to a discussion and submit it as evidence if relevant.
 Therefore, you may wish to save particularly good discussions yourself to submit for your e-Portfolio evidence later as text or Word files.

 18. Is there a recommended length for the Statements of Competency?
 Please consult your advisor.
 In general, the recommended length is the length it takes you to write a good Statement of Competency – see Question #10 above for what advisors look for in a Statement of Competency.

-19. Will I need to show proficiency in Collaborate for the e-Portfolio?
-No, but demonstrated competency at using Collaborate (or other e-learning applications) can be relevant evidence for a few of the competencies.
+19. Will I need to show proficiency in Zoom for the e-Portfolio?
+No, but demonstrated competency at using Zoom (or other e-learning applications) can be relevant evidence for a few of the competencies.

 Questions about the Submission Process

 20. I am confused about the e-Portfolio deadline and the submission process.
 Your advisor will inform you of how he or she prefers you to submit e-Portfolio work for review.
 Submitting work for your advisor's review before the deadline is optional, not mandatory, but it is definitely in your benefit to submit as much work as you can to your advisor in a timely fashion so that you may revise based on the advisor's feedback.
 Once the deadline for the e-Portfolio has passed, you may not submit new work or revise existing work.